 This module is often called "celeryconfig", but you can use any module name.

-A module named celeryconfig.py must then be available to load from the current directory or on the Python path, it could look like this:
+In the above case, a module named celeryconfig.py must be available to load from the current directory or on the Python path.
+It could look something like this: